Asterics2020-Obelics/School2017/README.md

 Please create a [new
 issue](https://github.com/Asterics2020-Obelics/School2017/issues) for
 each question you may have before or during the school about software install and/or about one of the classes.
-Of course, you might want to first check the existing list of issues to see if your question has already been asked and answered before creating a new one.
+Of course, you should first check the existing list of issues to see if your question has already been asked and answered before creating a new one.